VMNet: Voxel-Mesh Network for Geodesic-Aware 3D Semantic Segmentation: EXPERIMENTS

-\textbf{Qualitative Comparison.} Fig.~\ref{fig:qualitative} shows our qualitative results on the ScanNet validation set. {Compared to the SOTA sparse voxel-based method SparseConvNet, which operates in the Euclidean domain solely, VMNet generates more distinctive features for close-located objects and better handles complex geometries thanks to the combined Euclidean and geodesic information.} More qualitative results can be found in \textbf{Supplementary Section C}.
+{ \textbf{Qualitative Comparison.} Fig.~\ref{fig:qualitative} shows our qualitative results on the ScanNet validation set {and Fig.~\ref{fig:qualitative_m} shows the results on the Matterport3D test set.} {Compared to the SOTA sparse voxel-based method SparseConvNet, which operates in the Euclidean domain solely, VMNet generates more distinctive features for close-located objects and better handles complex geometries thanks to the combined Euclidean and geodesic information.} More qualitative results can be found in the supplementary material. }

-\textbf{Complexity.} We compare our method with two SOTA sparse voxel-based methods, i.e., SparseConvNet~\cite{graham20183d} and MinkowskiNet~\cite{choy20194d}, {for their run-time complexity.} {We randomly select a scene from the ScanNet validation set and compute the latency results by averaging the inference time of 100 forward passes.} {Although the {accuracies} of sparse voxel-based methods are not dependent on the implementation of sparse convolution, the latencies of these methods are highly dependent on the implementation.
-Therefore,} we re-implement SparseConvNet and MinkowskiNet using the same version of sparse convolution (torchsparse~\cite{tang2020searching}) as VMNet for {a} fair comparison.
-As shown in Table~\ref{table::complexity}, VMNet achieves the highest mIoU score with the least number of parameters. {It {implies} that, compared to extracting features in the Euclidean domain alone, {combining Euclidean and geodesic information leads to more effective aggregation of features}, even with a simpler network structure}.
+{ \textbf{Complexity.} We compare our method with representative SOTA methods of various convolutional categories in terms of their run-time complexity.
+We randomly select a scene from the ScanNet validation set and compute the latency results by averaging the inference time of 100 forward passes.

+In Table~\ref{table::complexity}, we present the results of two SOTA sparse voxel-based methods, i.e., SparseConvNet~\cite{graham20183d} and MinkowskiNet~\cite{choy20194d}.
+Although the accuracies of sparse voxel-based methods are not dependent on the implementation of sparse convolution, the latencies of these methods are highly dependent on the implementation.
+Therefore, we re-implement SparseConvNet and MinkowskiNet using the same version of sparse convolution ({i.e.,} torchsparse~\cite{tang2020searching}) as VMNet for a fair comparison.
+As shown in the table, VMNet achieves the highest mIoU score with the least number of parameters.
+It implies that, compared to extracting features in the Euclidean domain alone, combining {the} Euclidean and geodesic information leads to a more effective aggregation of features, even with a simpler network structure.
 The latency of VMNet is slightly higher than our new implementations of the other two methods.
-This is caused by the unoptimized projection operations{,} which are left for future improvement.
-More complexity comparisons can be found in \textbf{Supplementary Section D}.
+This is caused by the unoptimized projection operations, which are left for future improvement.

+In Table~\ref{table::complexity_sup}, we report more complexity comparisons of our network against other representative methods, including MVPNet\cite{jaritz2019multi}, PointConv\cite{wu2019pointconv}, KPConv\cite{thomas2019kpconv}, and DCM-Net\cite{schult2020dualconvmesh}.
+While achieving the highest mIoU, VMNet is largely comparable to {these} representative methods, in terms of both inference time and parameter size. }